idleberg/atom-language-nsis/README.md

 ## Features

+* grammar for NSIS and NSIS Language Files (.nlf)
-* auto-complete for core NSIS commands, variables and predefines
+* auto-complete and syntax grammar or core NSIS commands, variables and predefines
 * auto-complete core Plugins:
     * AdvSplash
     * Banner